CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A stone brazier filled with burning coals radiates warmth at the center of this small barracks.
 Four straw pallets are arranged along the eastern wall.
 The southern wall has collapsed, yet a barred wooden door leading in that direction remains accessible.
 A curtain drapes across a northern archway.
 ```

-In this chamber, two hobgoblin sentinels stand guard.
-These hobgoblins are sharp, tenacious, and fiercely loyal to King Grol.
-At the start of a skirmish, one of the hobgoblins dashes off to alert King Grol in area 14 and returns to rejoin the battle two rounds later.
+In this chamber, two hobVermkin sentinels stand guard.
+These hobVermkins are sharp, tenacious, and fiercely loyal to King Grom.
+At the start of a skirmish, one of the hobVermkins dashes off to alert King Grom in area 14 and returns to rejoin the battle two rounds later.

-Once a parlor for the castle's human occupants, this area now displays the remnants of rotted furnishings, which were broken up by the Cragmaws and repurposed for firewood.
+Once a parlor for the castle's human occupants, this area now displays the remnants of rotted furnishings, which were broken up by the Mountainmaws and repurposed for firewood.

 #### **Awarding Experience Points**

-Divide 200 XP equally among the characters if the party overcomes the hobgoblins.
+Divide 200 XP equally among the characters if the party overcomes the hobVermkins.

 ### 13. Owlbear Tower